AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 Get Grafana [https://grafana.com/grafana/download?platform=windows]

 Installation guides [https://www.tutorialandexample.com/grafana-tutorial

+When trying to start grafana-server.exe make sure you allow the file as trusted.
+To do this, open the file properties by right-clicking the file in Windows Explorer and selecting 'Properties'.
+On the 'General' tab of the dialog that appears, you will find a note about security in the last section.
+Click on the adjacent 'Allow' button.

-The Grafana documentation is available at [https://grafana.com/docs/].
+The Grafana documentation is available at [https://grafana.com/docs/]

 ### Plugins
 Since there is no native support for AWS DynamoDB, a plugin is needed.
 It is recommended to use grafana-cli for this.